-- So what do you think is the induced emf proportional to? - The rate of changes of the magnetic field? - the higher the changes the higher the induction - Not really, it rather depends on the rate of change of the magnetic flux, $\Phi{\rm B}$ . - Magnetic flux is defined as (just like the electric flux)
+- So what do you think is the induced emf proportional to? - The rate of changes of the magnetic field? - the higher the changes of the field the higher the induction? - Not really, it rather depends on the rate of change of the magnetic flux, Φ_B . - Magnetic flux is defined as (just like the electric flux)